hao80206/NutriMate-project/Software Design Document.md

 #### 3.2.2 Data Structures / Data Sources
-List all data structures or sources used in the software.
-For each, provide:

-- Type: Type of data structure (e.g., list, set, dictionary).
-- Usage: Describe where and how it is used.
-- Functions: List functions that utilize this structure.
+This section explains the data structures and external sources used in NutriApp.
+It covers what each data structure is, how it’s used in the app, and which functions work with it.
+These data structures are important for handling and processing the nutrition info, user data, and visual outputs that the app relies on.

 ##### 3.2.2.1 Food Data List
 - Type: List of dictionaries